rmorabia/sophi-li.github.io/src/pages/posts/2020-05-27-let-var-const/index.md

 Variables are like storage containers that hold stuff inside.
 And these storage containers are given names.

 To use a variable in JavaScript, it needs to be declared.
-There are three ways to declare a variable in JavaScript, with the keyword `var`, `let`, or `const`.
+There are three ways to declare a variable in JavaScript, with the keywords `var`, `let`, or `const`.

 The following code declares the variables `bird`, `mammal`, `fish`, with the keywords `var`, `let`, `const`, respectively.